CM-FOGS/PostGeoSQL/README.md

     i integer)

 A brief description of how geo-functions work is generally published on the Q&A website at the following link - https://gis.stackexchange.com.
-The authors and developers of the functions body used in the project is:
+The authors and developers of the functions or functions body used in the project is:

 © Martin Davis https://github.com/dr-jts;